From downloading the plugin to requesting your first test payment, learn how to get started with the Checkout.com for Magento 2 plugin.

-- Log in to your Magento Admin Panel and go to Stores > Configuration > Sales > Payment Methods.
+- Sign in to your Magento Admin Panel and go to Stores > Configuration > Sales > Payment Methods.

 - Find the Checkout.com plugin and select Configure.

-- In this configuration panel, go to Configuration > Global Settings.
+- In the configuration panel, go to Configuration > Global Settings.

 - Make sure Environment is set to Test so you can start testing card payments.

-- Authorize and Capture means that the charge is authorized and captured (i.e., the money due from the customer's account is moved into your account) at the same time.
+- The Authorize and Capture option means that the charge is authorized and captured (that is, the money due from the customer's account is moved into your account) at the same time.

-- Authorize will only authorize the charge; you have to manually capture the payment yourself.
+- The Authorize option will only authorize the charge.
+You'll have to capture the payment manually.

 - Enter your Secret Key and Public Key.
-If you're testing, make sure you use the API keys from your sandbox Hub account, then select Set Webhooks to automatically register your webhooks in Checkout.com Hub.
+If you're testing, make sure you use the sandbox API keys.

 - Select Save Config.